 For this spotlight, I have decided to focus on Sally Wainwright because I am, frankly, exhausted of seeing women pitted against each other on television.
 Most shows can spend up to seven seasons churning out feuds between women, reducing our identities to pure cattiness and jealousy, with harmful implications.
 Such representations perpetuate the false sentiment that there is no room for women to succeed because other women exist, which distracts us from the truth — there is no room for women to succeed because we live in a patriarchal world that simply doesn’t want us to.
 As a result, it’s all the more imperative that the portrayal of women on television affirms the strength that can be drawn from our love for one another, and this is exactly what Wainwright’s writing offers.
 I know that my relationships with other women have saved my life, and continue to do so.

 What stood out for me in this series was the pure absence of rivalry – I expected rivalry, having been conditioned to.
 Rivalry has always been a cornerstone of most plots, and for women, one could consider it a staple, given such shows are almost always written by men.
-However, while Scott and Bailey may offer us an intricate, fleshed out portrayal of ups and downs in a friendship for over five seasons, rivalry has never been an issue.
+However, while Scott & Bailey may offer us an intricate, fleshed out portrayal of ups and downs in a friendship for over five seasons, rivalry has never been an issue.
 In fact, the show’s pilot foregrounds the series as one set in an environment where it’s mostly a de facto state of affairs for a woman to be surrounded by other highly-skilled women.
 As a result, one’s ability to do her job is never questioned.
 It’s inherently accepted as a way of life, like the way Rachel and Janet accept each other’s unique strengths without question.
 Therefore, both women are depicted to genuinely care for and love one another, even during the later part of the series when Rachel, the younger detective, outranks Janet, her older counterpart.

-Such an environment highlights that, when women are accepted for all their merits, rivalry would cease, or at least dwindle, for much of the rivalry we have with each other partly stems from the internalised misogynistic belief that only few women can succeed.
-While current society has not carved out enough spaces for us to thrive, our partaking in such rivalry only paradoxically renders it true.
-Therefore, in this climate, Wainwright’s Scott and Bailey is important – it tells us that women can, in fact, hold their own in all their merits; we do not need to tear each other down to succeed.
+Such an environment highlights that when women are accepted for all their merits, rivalry would cease, or at least dwindle, for much of the rivalry we have with each other partly stems from the internalised misogynistic belief that only few women can succeed.
+While current society has not carved out enough spaces for us to thrive, partaking in such rivalry only paradoxically renders it true.
+Therefore in this climate, Wainwright’s Scott & Bailey is important – it tells us that women can in fact,hold their own in all their merits; we do not need to tear each other down to succeed.